-- Run block to the floor and lay on its side with axis of sheaves parallel to axis of hoist drum.
-Continue to run hoist in the down direction until only one half to one wrap of cable remains on the drum.
-Stop with drum in position where the keyhole slot anchoring the cable socket is most accessible. - Remove the rope clips and thimble from the dead end attachment and pull free cable end through limit weight, sheaves, etc. Free the socketed end of the cable from the hoist drum by removing plug from the keyhole slot.
-Discard old cable. - Inspect rope sheaves, bearings, pins, etc. for wear or damage.
+- 1. Run hoist in the down direction until only one half to one wrap of cable remains on the drum.
+Stop with drum in position where the keyhole slot anchoring the cable socket is most accessible. - 2.
+Remove the rope clips and thimble from the dead end attachment and pull free cable end through dead end spool, limit weight, and block sheave.
+Free the socketed end of the cable from the hoist drum by removing plug from the keyhole slot.
+Discard old cable. - 3.
+Inspect rope sheave, bearings, pin, etc. for wear or damage.
 Repair or replace as needed.
 Note: Placing a new cable in service in a sheave tracked or worn to a reduced groove radius will severely shorten cable life and can cause premature cable failure. - 4.
-Unreel the replacement cable and inspect for any shipping damage, kinks, etc. Refer to Operation Maintenance Section - Wire Rope.
+Unreel the replacement cable and inspect for any shipping damage, kinks, etc. Refer to Operation Maintenance Section-Wire Rope.
 If replacement cables are held in storage for extended periods of time, check for dried out lubricant or possible corrosion. - Place one half to one wrap of the socketed cable end around the drum, live cable leading off drum side nearest the motor.
 Place socket through the keyhole slot and replace plug, anchoring socket inside the drum.

 - 6. Tighten plug securely, checking to make certain that surface of plug does not extend above bottom of rope groove in the drum. - 7.
 Depending on the distance of the hoist to the floor, or surface where the block lies, it may be desirable to run the hoist (up direction) and wind part of the free cable onto the drum.
 Cable should be guided to ensure that it spools properly onto drum, and remaining free length of cable should be adequate to complete the reeving system with block lying on the floor. - 8.
-If cable is to be threaded into the system without disassembly of the block or idler sheaves, it will be helpful to tape a section of stiff wire to the free end of the cable.
-This "lead wire" can be formed to the sheave contour and rolled through the sheaves, serving as a pilot to lead the cable into proper position. - Thus fitted, the free end, or live cable, from the drum is passed first into the block sheave at gearcase end, drum side, second, into the idler sheave, motor side, and third, into the block sheave at control end, drum side.
-Refer to reeving diagram. - 10.
-Pass cable through the hole in limit switch weight and anchor to the dead end pin.
+If cable is to be threaded into the system without disassembly of the block, it will be helpful to tape a section of stiff wire to the free end of the cable.
+This "lead wire" can be formed to the sheave contour and rolled through the sheave, serving as a pilot to lead the cable into proper position. - 9.
+Thus fitted, the free end, or live cable, from the drum is passed first into the block sheave, then through the hole in limit switch weight, over the dead end spool, and anchored to the dead end pin.
+Refer to reeving diagram.
 Make certain that rope clips are properly applied and tightened as outlined in the Operation Maintenance Section.

-Make certain that limit switch weight is properly threaded onto dead end cable and operating freely.
-Safe operation of the hoist requires a properly operating limit switch mechanism.

-- Operate hoist up control to raise block from the floor.
-Check to be certain that all sheaves turn freely and that block hangs properly as shown in the reeving diagram. - 12.
+- Make certain that limit switch weight is properly threaded onto dead end cable and operating freely.
+Safe operation of the hoist requires a properly operating limit switch mechanism. - 10.
+Operate hoist up control to raise block from the floor.
+Check to be certain that sheave turns freely and that block hangs properly as shown in the reeving diagram. - 11.
 Operate the block through the full range of lift for 2-3 cycles with empty hook.
 Check cables with block near the full up position to ensure they hang properly.
 Make 1-2 short lifts from the floor with a near capacity load.
 Follow this by retightening rope clips.